slavarazbash/docs_chatbot/README.md

 # Build your own "chat with documents" RAG bot with sparse data!
 The RAG chatbot described in my article on the Semaphore blog.
-The URL will be added here after the article has been published.
+Read the article at [https://semaphoreci.com/blog/rag-chatbot](https://semaphoreci.com/blog/rag-chatbot)